|Semester 1 Credit Value:||10|

 The format of resits will be determined by the Board of Examiners

 The practical exercises provide a combination of conventional practical classes and write-ups to develop a general appreciation of subject areas covered.
-Both lecture and practical exercises provide questions for the formal exam which focuses especially on the testing of factual knowledge.
-The work sheet assesses the ability of students to study independently and extract appropriate information from available material.
+Both lecture and practical exercises may provide questions for the formal exam which focuses especially on the testing of factual knowledge.
 The practical worksheets assess the ability to record and interpret experimental results.
+The CAL: work sheets assess the ability of students to study independently and extract appropriate information from available on-line material.

-To ensure that students have achieved a sufficient level of knowledge and skills, students are required to attain at least 30% in the exam in order to pass the module.
-For students failing to attain at least 30% in the exam, the module mark will be the exam mark without the inclusion of the in-course assessment marks.
+To ensure that students have achieved a sufficient level of background knowledge, students are required to attain 40% in the exam in order to pass the module, although may granted compensation if mark between 35-39%.
+For students failing to attain at least 30% in the written exam, the module mark returned will be the exam mark ONLY without the inclusion of the in-course assessment marks.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.